I’ll Settle for James Marsden.

 3. In ‘X Men’, Jean Grey is with Cyclops, but she secretly lusts after Wolverine.
 I’m not quite sure why aside from the muscles.
 Really piercing eyes or super strength and claws??
 Decisions, decisions.

-imGckpa9i1o8+N2PnuF6P5iA== X Men Origins: Wolverine; Hugh Jackman as "Wolverine"
+imGckpa9i1o8+N2PnuF6P5iA== X Men Origins: Wolverine; Hugh Jackman as

 4. In ‘27 Dresses’, the competition gets more stiff.
 Ed Burns is a formidable dream boat.
 He is the unattainable boss and James Marsden is the annoying writer Katherine Heigl hangs with begrudgingly.
 She settles for him when she can’t have her boss.
 She got a pretty good deal.